Family of Colten Boushie files lawsuit against RCMP and farmer who killed him - The Turtle Island News

 Boushie’s family is also suing the attorney general of Canada and individual RCMP officers over the way they were treated on the night Boushie died.

-“The search officers who attended the home deliberately engaged in discrimination by subjecting three proud members of the Red Pheasant First Nation to ridicule, unlawful searches, and humiliating breath tests,” the claim says.
+“The search officers who attended the home deliberately engaged in discrimination by subjecting three proud members of the Red Pheasant **>First

+Nation<** to ridicule, unlawful searches, and humiliating breath tests,’’ the claim says.

 The RCMP said that it would issue a statement later Thursday.